amsantac/amsantac-site/_posts/2015-09-05-stacking-R.md

 path <- "C:/images"
 ```
 <br>
-Now we can use a `for` loop to, first, create the absolute path to the folder of each year (`path_year`), list all the folders inside the `path_year` folder using the `list.files` function, and then add this list of folders to `foldersList` object.
+Now we can use a `for` loop to, first, create the absolute path to the folder of each year (`path_year`), list the folders inside the `path_year` folder using the `list.dirs` function, and then add this list of folders to the `foldersList` object.
 This will be done iteratively for each year in the `years` sequence.
-Sounds complicated right?
+Sounds complicated uh?
 Well, the actual code is quite simple:

 ```
 for (year in years){
   path_year <- paste0(path, "/", year)
-  foldersList <- c(foldersList, paste0(path_year, "/", list.files(path_year)))
+  foldersList <- c(foldersList, list.dirs(path_year, recursive = FALSE))
 }
 ```
 <br>
-Finally we can create a data frame to store the folders list giving the required name (i.e., "LANDSAT_Folder_Names") to the data column:
+Finally we can create a data frame to store the folders list giving the required name to the data column (i.e., "LANDSAT_Folder_Names"):

 ```
 foldersListDF <- data.frame("LANDSAT_Folder_Names" = foldersList)